 Or, if you have the face for it, a Twenties cloche hat pulled down low is great.
-But the sixties hats were a little bit on the way out, but they were quite fond of a colourful sou’wester, or a Jackie O style pillbox.
+But the Womens Vintage Hats in the sixties were a little bit on the way out, but they were quite fond of a colourful sou’wester, or a Jackie O style pillbox.
 For a Seventies look, pick a wide, floppy brimmed hat that picks up the wind like a sail and winsomely hides your features.

 Even the Catholic Church relaxed its rules, and in 1967 it repealed its rule that head covering was an essential requirement for women.
 Gradually the 70s heralded a new dawn with loose, long flowing hair, kaftans, maxi dresses and much more relaxed attitudes to dress.